Moon Patrol: Legacy

+The game's designer Takashi Nishiyama went on to create the beat 'em up game Kung-Fu Master (1984).

+Re-releases

 Moon Patrol was included in the retro compilations Arcade Hits: Moon Patrol & Spy Hunter for Game Boy Color and Midway Presents Arcade's Greatest Hits: The Midway Collection 2 for Dreamcast, PlayStation, and Microsoft Windows.
 In 2006 Bandai released an enhanced version as Moon Patrol EX for cell phones.

-Lunar Patrol J2ME was released in 2012 by GRP Software (Java ME and Symbian) with enhanced physics and playability.
+Hamster Corporation released the game as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2018.
+The original arcade version is also included on the Irem cartridge for the Evercade series of consoles.